 What makes roadside assistance different from other coverage?

 Roadside assistance is different from other types of coverage that you might get from a car insurance policy or manufacturer’s warranty.
 Basic car insurance usually covers only the cost of repairing damage from accidents, and emergency response isn’t an included feature.
 Warranties will repair or replace malfunctioning parts on your new vehicle, but with the exception of a few rare cases, flat tires and empty gas tanks aren’t covered.

 Note that you can often purchase a roadside assistance plan from your insurance provider or your vehicle’s manufacturer as an add-on to the service you currently have.
 You’ll benefit from the convenience and potential cost savings when you bundle roadside assistance with multiple services from the same provider.
 Just make sure to shop around before you settle on a plan to see if you’re getting the best price and service.

-The best roadside assistance programs
+Best roadside assistance

-There are many ways to purchase roadside assistance.
+There are several ways to purchase roadside assistance.
 Most popular car insurers offer roadside assistance coverage as an optional add-on to their insurance policies.
 You can also purchase roadside assistance independently through AAA or AARP.
 Some credit card companies even offer roadside assistance programs to their customers.
-Here are just a few to consider:
+Here are just a few companies to consider:

 How to decide which roadside assistance program is the best for you